5 Best Pillows for Upper Back Pain and Tight Shoulders

 The cervical cavity supports your neck’s natural curve while maintaining the distance between your head and upper back.
 Firm density prevents the gradual sinking that allows misalignment to creep in as the night progresses.

-The firmness level surprises many first-time users—this feels substantially firmer than memory foam or down alternatives.
+The firmness level surprises many first-time users.
+This feels substantially firmer than memory foam or down alternatives.
 That firmness is intentional and maintains the therapeutic positioning needed for spinal conditions.
 Users report an adjustment period where the pillow feels too firm, followed by noticeable reduction in morning stiffness once muscles adapt to proper alignment.

 Size options matter here more than with general-use pillows.
 When you’re dealing with diagnosed spinal issues, precise positioning can affect pain levels.
 The pillow comes in sizes that account for shoulder width differences, which is important for maintaining neutral spine positioning.